yingqihao2022/FetMRIE/Readme.md

 - **Two-Stage Framework**: VAE initial denoising + Diffusion-based structural restoration
 - **Adaptive State Matching**: Case-specific noise level adaptation during inference
 - **Anatomical Preservation**: Maintains cortical folds and tissue boundaries

 ## Code Availability
-The complete source code will be made available upon publication.
+The complete source code has been provided.
+Some of them are originally from MONAI, we deeply appreciate it!

 ## Pre-trained Weights
-Pre-trained model weights will be released after paper acceptance.
+Pre-trained model weights can be provided upon paper acceptance.